OfficeDev/office-js-docs/reference/outlook/1.4/Office.context.mailbox.item.md

 Since appointments have no draft state, if `saveAsync` is called on an appointment in compose mode, the item will be saved as a normal appointment on the user's calendar.
 For new appointments that have not been saved before, no invitation will be sent.
 Saving an existing appointment will send an update to added or removed attendees.

+> **Note:** The following clients have different behavior for `saveAsync` on appointments in compose mode:
+>
-> **Note:** Mac Outlook does not support `saveAsync` on a meeting in compose mode.
+> - Mac Outlook does not support `saveAsync` on a meeting in compose mode.
 Calling `saveAsync` on a meeting in Mac Outlook will return an error.
+> - Outlook on the web always sends an invitation or update when `saveAsync` is called on an appointment in compose mode.

 ##### Parameters: